ballerina-platform/module-ballerina-soap/docs/spec/spec.md

 ## 1. Overview

-This specification elaborates on the functions available in the SOAP library.
+This specification elaborates on the functions available in the SOAP package.

 The soap module abstracts out the details of the creation of a SOAP envelope, headers, and the body in a SOAP message.